yugo-yamamoto/is3/README.md

 ## What's this

-is3.rb is aws command wrapper.
+is3.rb is aws command wrapper.

 ## requirements